celo-org/celo-monorepo/packages/docs/validator-guide/attestation-service.md

 - `attestation_requests_unexpected_errors`: Counter for the number of unexpected errors.

 The following metrics track each delivery attempt.
-Each client request for an attestation may result in several delivery attempts, at most `MAX_PROVIDER_RETRIES` times the number of providers configured for that country:
+Each client request for an attestation may result in several delivery attempts, at most `MAX_DELIVERY_ATTEMPTS` configured for that country:

 - `attestation_attempts_delivery_status`: Counter for delivery attempts made.
 Label `country` breaks down the count by country code.
 Label `provider` identifies the provider.
 Label `status` identifies the outcome: